-Usually a temporary file come into existence when we open any word document, and automatically destroyed when we close our main file.
+Usually, a temporary file comes into existence when we open any word document and is automatically destroyed when we close our main file.
 Thus when we save our work, the changes that we’ve made to our document since the last time we saved it are flushed from the buffer to permanent storage on the hard disk.

-In C++, we can explicitly flushed to forced the buffer to be written.
-Generally std::endl function works the same by inserting new-line character and flushes the stream. stdout/cout is line-buffered that is the output doesn’t get sent to the OS until you write a newline or explicitly flush the buffer.
+In C++, we can explicitly be flushed to force the buffer to be written.
+Generally, the std::endl function works the same by inserting a new-line character and flushes the stream. stdout/cout is line-buffered that is the output doesn’t get sent to the OS until you write a newline or explicitly flush the buffer.
 For instance,

 But there is certain disadvantage something like,